Children are naturally connected with each other, and tuned into each other,

 By consistently creating experiences that communicate genuine interest in, and respect for, our students ... we enrich our connections with them, and improve

 Communication happens on so many levels ... even without words.

-When words aren't used and consistently exercised, misunderstandings can arise and multiply, causing rifts and creating unnecessary distance between individuals, which typically develops into various degrees of separation and isolation.
+When words aren't consistently used and exercised, misunderstandings can arise and multiply, developing into separation and isolation.

 How is authentic communication achieved?
 Empathy is the 'glue' that creates safe, healthy and mutually respectful communication, understanding and empathy are effortlessly evoked.
 (Evoking empathy is quite different from trying to teach it... because, in fact, empathy can no more be taught than laughter can be taught.)